ShibeMedia/resource-hub/README.md

-Resources (aka Dogecoin FBG)
+Resources
 ==

-Dogecoin is an peer-to-peer electronic cash system that's taking the world by storm.
-Dogecoin FBG is a collection of Dogecoin products, services, libraries and documentation - new & old.
-FBG stands for Frontyard, Backyard and Graveyard (explained below).
+A collection of Dogecoin products, services, libraries and documentation - new & old.

 ## Getting Started